 - temporary importation arrangements using CPC 42 53 00

 - free zones using CPC 42 78 00

 - customs warehousing using CPC 42 71 00

 Accounting for OSR in your records

 To account for the goods in your records, you must raise a tax invoice to whoever you’re supplying the goods to.
 This transaction must be recorded on your EC Sales Lists.

 A summary of transactions must be recorded as EU trade figures on your VAT Return.
 If required to do so, you must also complete Intrastat Supplementary Declarations.

 Inward Processing Relief

-Under IPR you can get relief from duty on goods that are imported from outside the EU, processed in the EU and then re-exported.
-You can only get IPR if the trade does not harm those who produce similar goods in the EU.
+Under Inward Processing Relief (IPR) you can get relief from duty on goods that are imported from outside the UK or EU, processed in the UK or EU and then re-exported.
+You can only get IPR if the trade does not harm those who produce similar goods in the UK or EU.
 Processing can mean anything from repacking or sorting to the most complicated manufacturing.

 You do not have to pay import VAT under IPR.
 It only becomes due if the imported goods are diverted to free circulation in the UK or EU.
 If this happens, import VAT is based on the value of the goods being diverted, including import duty, when they first entered the UK or EU for processing.
 The rate used will be the rate that applies in the member state where the goods are going, on the date that the diversion takes place.